manojmw/NetDNA-1.0/README.md

  - Transcribed Sequence
  - Translated Sequence

-**Note:** Calculation of Melting Temperature(Tm) is just an example, because Tm is usually calculated for primers (typically 18-30 bp in length) and not the whole DNA sequence as in the below example.
-<br/><br/>

 ## Configuration and running the script
 Please refer to the following guide - [Streamlit Documentation](https://docs.streamlit.io/library/get-started/installation) to configure **Streamlit**.